David Owen Brooks: 1972: Schuler Street

 Henley—at this stage still oblivious to the true fate of the first victim he had lured to Corll's home—attempted to dissuade Corll from raping and killing Aguirre.
 However, Corll refused, informing Henley that he had raped, tortured, and killed the previous victim he had assisted in abducting, and that Aguirre was to suffer the same fate.
 Brooks then drove Henley home.
 The following evening, Henley assisted Corll and Brooks in burying Aguirre's body at High Island Beach.

 Despite learning the reality of the fate of the boys he or Brooks brought to Corll, Henley continued to assist in the abductions and murders.
 Brooks would later claim that "most of the killings that occurred after [Henley] came into the picture involved all three of us.
 I still did not take part in the actual killing, but nearly always all three of us were there."
-According to Brooks, although "it didn't bother [him] to see" the victims restrained, tortured, raped and murdered, both prior to and following Henley's participation in the abductions and murders, his own role had primarily been to participate in the abduction and burial of the victims and "help if something went wrong", but that Henley had actively participated in the increasing abuse and torture of the victims—being "especially sadistic" at Schuler Street.
+According to Brooks, although "it didn't bother [him] to see" the victims restrained, tortured, raped and murdered, both prior to and following Henley's participation in the abductions and murders, his own role had primarily been to participate in the abduction and burial of the victims and "help if something went wrong", but that Henley had increasingly participated in the abuse and torture of the victims—being "especially sadistic" at Schuler Street.

 Less than one month later, Henley lured 17-year-old Mark Steven Scott to Corll's apartment.
 Scott—well known to Brooks, Henley and Corll—was specifically chosen by Corll to be his next victim as he had "recently cheated [Corll] on a deal" pertaining to stolen goods.
 As such, by April 1972, Corll held extreme animosity toward him and on April 20, Corll instructed Henley to lure Scott to his apartment, where he and Brooks were waiting.
 Henley encountered Scott walking down an alleyway in the Heights and persuaded him to accompany him to Corll's apartment.

 According to Henley, shortly prior to Scott's abduction, either he or Corll had accidentally burned himself on an incense cone, and this incident had inspired Corll to torture Scott via this method.
 Scott was grabbed by force and fought furiously against attempts by Corll and Brooks to restrain him, even attempting to stab Corll with a knife the following morning after several hours of abuse and torture; however, according to Brooks, Scott "just gave up" after seeing Henley point a .22 caliber pistol toward him.
 Brooks would later confess to authorities that "Wayne killed Mark Scott and I think that he strangled him."